yhtang/FunFact/docs/pages/user-guide/factorize.md

 The loss function used in the optimization process can be changed as well as its (hyper) parameters.
 This adheres to the FunFact [Loss API](../../../api/loss/).
-All keyword arguments that are input to `factorize` are passed to the loss function.
+The `optimizer_options` dictionary argument to the `factorize` will be forwarded as keyword arguments to initialize the loss function.
 FunFact currently offers native support for three loss functions and allows for a custom loss function: